 My good friend Tiffany recently faced a devastating divorce.
 A few months later, she decided to test out what it’s like dating with kids.
-Tiffany from Wholeheartedly.mom is the author of this post.
+Tiffany from Wholeheartedly.mom is the author of this post!
 She’s a single momtrepreneur with a dream.
 She just launched her new jewelry line with the help of her daughter Gabby (Gabs).
 Every piece of her jewelry tells an incredible inspiring story.
-Be sure to give her a visit!
+Please be sure to give her a visit!

 What would you say could be more nerve wrecking than entering the dating world after being with someone for 15 years?
 Pretty scary — especially considering I was with someone for basically my entire adult life.
 Wow, times have changed and I’m only 35 now but when I started dating last year things were pretty different.

 I was having fun swiping on Tinder and to so many people’s surprise, I managed to meet my boyfriend there.

 It’s funny because when we told people we met there, they’d always give me this dirty eye – I know, it has its bad wraps and how most people define it as a “hook up” app, it isn’t true for everyone, definitely not for us.
 However, I didn’t take it too seriously and I really just wanted to get out there and meet people and this was the quickest way without filling out a long bio on Match or other sites or having people get upset with me because I just got out of a LONG relationship and I was honestly unsure of what I wanted.
 I did know that I just wanted to meet new people and learn as much about me as I could since I really was feeling a bit lost.
 I looked at every date as a lesson.
 I feel like each person is put into our lives for a reason and as they say –